From the University of Illinois College of Medicine Student Academic Policies and Professional Standards, 2022-23

 The College requires that students take all examinations at the time that they are scheduled, unless they have secured an excused absence in advance.
 Students will still be required to sit for the exam prior to their successful completion of the course.

 Excused Absence: An excused absence from a required College of Medicine examination will be granted only for serious personal illness, death in the immediate family, or other similar extenuating event.
 Students are expected to obtain prior permission for an absence from the appropriate administrative campus officer.
 The student must provide written documentation when attempting to secure this permission.
 Documentation from the student health service (or its equivalent as specified by the appropriate administrative campus officer) is required for all such illnesses.

-If prior permission for the absence was not obtained or written documentation is not provided to the satisfaction of the appropriate campus administrative officer within seven calendar days of the date of the administration of the examination, the absence will be treated as an unexcused absence.
+If prior permission for an absence is not obtained in advance or provided after the fact per College policy, the absence will be treated as an unexcused absence.
 A failing score (zero) will be assigned to the missed examination.
-Further, the missed examination will count as an attempt.
-The College will count unexcused absences in its determinations of permissible attempts at the exam.
+The College will count unexcused absences in its determinations of permissible attempts a the exam.
 For example, if the student was absent without permission from the first administration of an examination, the missed examination will count as the student’s first attempt.

 CHICAGO Request for Exam Absence:

-If possible, students must notify the Office of Curricular Affairs of the circumstance prior to the examination, or as soon as feasible by emailing COM-ABSENCE@uic.edu.
-If email is unavailable, call the Office of Curricular Affairs at 312-996-9030 and you’ll be directed to the appropriate Coordinator.
+If possible, students must notify the Office of Curricular Affairs of the circumstance prior to the examination, or as soon as feasible by completing an Absence Request Form.
+If internet access is unavailable, call the Office of Curricular Affairs at 312-996-9030 and you’ll be directed to the appropriate absence coordinator.